- The average cost of car insurance in Arkansas is $1,957 a year or $163 per month, based on our data analysis.

 Car insurance rates by city in Arkansas

-Snow Lake is Arkansas’s most expensive city for car insurance at an average cost of $2,205 annually.
-Hartford is the state’s least expensive city, with an average car insurance rate of $1,702 annually.
+Snow Lake is the priciest city in Arkansas for car insurance, costing an average of $2,205 annually.
+On the other hand, Hartford is the most affordable city, where drivers pay an average of $1,702 per year for car insurance.

 The table below shows the average annual car insurance premiums for Arkansas’s largest cities.